 VANCOUVER, British Columbia — American Chris Fogt and Canadian David Bissett were the final two Mormon athletes to compete in the 2010 Winter Olympics, during four-man bobsled runs Friday and Saturday, Feb.
 26-27.

 Fogt is brakeman on the United States' No. 2 sled.
 He attended American Fork High School, was a track star at Utah Valley University and served an LDS mission in the Philippines.
-The USA-2 sled, with driver John Napier, is among the highest ranked, so the team has a good chance to medal.

 In the 2006 Olympics, Bissett slid in both two- and four-man races, but for this year was only slated for the four-man field.

-The most prominent member of The Church of Jesus Christ of Latter-day Saints competing in the Olympics this year is Torah Bright, an Australian who took first place in women's snowboard halfpipe (see story on Page M1).
+The most prominent member of The Church of Jesus Christ of Latter-day Saints competing in the Olympics this year is Torah Bright, an Australian who took first place in women's snowboard halfpipe (see story on Page 1).

 Other Mormon Olympians:

 Noelle Pikus-Pace of Eagle Mountain, Utah, was one-tenth of a second short of a medal, taking fourth in women's skeleton (see separate story above).

 Christian Niccum, Woodinville, Wash., finished in sixth place in men's doubles.